Key Reporting Obligations

-Reporting Entities must report on payments made during financial years beginning after June 1, 2015.
-They are required to publish their report within 150 days following the end of their financial year.
+Reporting Entities must report their reportable payments made during each financial year beginning after June 1, 2015.
+They are required to submit and publish their report within 150 days following the end of their financial year.

 How do you enroll and submit a report?

-Reporting Entities must enroll with Natural Resources Canada (NRCan) prior to submitting their annual report.
+Reporting Entities must enrol with Natural Resources Canada (NRCan) prior to submitting their annual report.
 Consult the Technical Reporting Specifications and Guidance available on the NRCan website for further information on reporting.

 How does substitution work?